ukutaht/blog/_posts/2015-03-16-using-the-option-type-effectively.md

 This behaves exactly like our first pattern-matching solution, returning the shortest string or `"Not Found"` if the list is empty.
 I find this version easier to read and understand quickly since we don't have to interpret as many elements of syntax (`match`, `=>` and `_`).
-The result of the operation is evident in the name of the function: either unwrap the innver value of `Some` or use `"Not Found"` instead.
+The result of the operation is also evident in the name of the function: either unwrap the inner value of `Some` or use `"Not Found"` instead.

 ### Map

-We want to get the length of the shortest name.
+Now suppose we want to get the length of the shortest name of the list.
 Now, what happens if the shortest name itself is `None`? -1?
 0?
 Failing to come up with a meaningful integer representation for a missing length, we decide that `get_shortest_length` should return an `Optional` as well.

-We jump right into the implementation and use pattern matching again to achieve this result
+We jump right into the implementation and again start out with pattern matching to achieve this result

 ```rust
 fn get_shorest_length(names: Vec<&str>) -> Option<usize> {